Agency Ad Account Pricing: Fixed Fees, Top-Ups and Credit Lines Explained

 2. Top-Up Charges

-If you are using a prepaid account, you’ll be charged these top-up charges.
+If you are using a credit line account, you’ll be charged these top-up charges.
 Here’s how it works:

 You pay the agency in advance, and they “top up” the ad account with that amount.
 However, they may charge an extra service amount or markup.